DiligentRobot/WKWebViewExample/README.md

 ## NOTE

-This sample is designed to show feature on WKWebView as should not be used as a model of good programming practice because it really isn't.
+This sample is designed to show the features of WKWebView as should not be used as a model of good programming practice because it really isn't.
 The entire program exists in the view controller for simple demonstration purposes.
 Code is written in a way to allow each line to be spoken about not because it is the right way to layout code.